breadcat/blog.minskio.co.uk/content/quotes.md

 >You don't need a parachute to skydive.
 You need one to skydive twice

 >You guys have phones, don't you? <!-- diablo press conference -->

+>You load 16 tons, what do you get? <!-- Tennessee Ernie Ford -->

 >You need to work on your threats